 Larger firms often have a higher volume of accounts, customers, or product sales to drive profits to their shareholders.
 Many times the advisor employees have little say in the advice given to the investor.
-The advisor employees are given strict guidelines on what they are allowed to ‘sell’ the customers of the firm.
+The advisor employees are given strict guidelines on what they are allowed to ‘sell’ to the customers of the firm.
 But because of the volume game, the advisor employee often has limited time in developing the relationship needed to provide custom guidance.

 Speaking of goals, a local independent advisor can sit with you look at your overall plan, not just the area of the plan which meets the advisor’s quota.
 They can offer a holistic approach to managing your investments, and that isn’t just your stocks or retirement accounts.
 They ask questions to set your entire financial house in order.
 When do you want to retire?
 How much do you want to retire with?
 What does retirement look like for you?
 Where do you want to be financially in 10 years?
 What can be done to minimize your taxes?

 Many of our clients switched from the big box firms to us for these reasons.
 We’ll call these clients Fred and Wilma (because I like The Flintstones).
-So Fred and Wilma have about a $1.9 million dollar portfolio.
-They were told by a nationally-recognized firm that they’re a small fish in the big pond for the advisor.
-That advisor also let them know they only work with people whose portfolio tops eight figures or more.
+So Fred and Wilma have about a $1.9MM portfolio.
+They were told by a nationally-recognized firm that they’re a small fish and the advisor let them know they only work with people whose portfolio tops eight figures or more.

 Now, I don’t know about you, but $1.9 million dollars is not a small amount of money by any stretch of the imagination.
 They had worked hard to save that amount.
 So Fred and Wilma were understandably offended by this statement.
 So the couple decided to take their money elsewhere.
 They began interviewing advisors with the intention of finding someone that would better serve their needs.

 When they came to us, they told us that they were looking for a consultant with a limited clientele, a smaller client base, that would spend more time making them feel as though they mattered.
 They wanted someone that would answer their calls and return messages promptly.
-If they were going to let someone new handle their $1.9 million portfolio, they wanted it to put them in the top 20 wealthiest clientele of the company.
+If they were going to let someone new handle their $1.9MM portfolio, they wanted it to put them in the top 20 wealthiest clientele of the company.
 They were looking to work with a younger advisor – someone that would be with them until the end.
 That way as they aged, they wouldn’t be handed off to someone they didn’t trust – a person that didn’t know them or their desires, because their advisor was retiring.

 The problem with that?
-Sally does that every day for every “Joe” that comes through the door needing to roll over a 401k… every single day.
+Sally does that every day for every “Joe” that comes through the door needing to rollover a 401(k)… every single day.
 She also sets up estate accounts, checking accounts, savings accounts, and any other account at the bank.
 Sally may or may not be credentialed in the financial world, but you’re going to trust her to take care of your retirement funds all because she smiles and welcomes you each time you enter the bank?

 Or perhaps you decide to take your funds to a large firm instead.
 It’s not uncommon for asset managers at these firms to simply plug people into a model portfolio.
 These advisors are typically employed as W-2 employees with their firms.
 Therefore they’re often working to meet a sales goal or certain criteria with the clients in order to maintain the contracts.

 They met with an employee who was in the advisor position at the company.
-Rather than get the personal touch they expected from the marketing materials they’d seen, they quickly realized they were just a number walking through the door.
+Rather than get the personal touch they expected from the marketing materials they’d seen, they quickly realized they were just “a number” walking through the door.
 They noticed there were just as many people waiting to meet with advisors as there were walking out of the meetings.
 Once they actually got their turn, they felt the advisor pushing them to move their money, instead of taking the time to understand their goals and desires.